 Notes

 - For thin pork chops (½ inch or less): Oven finishing is not required.
-Cook for another 2-3 minutes on the stove top, allowing cheese to melt and pork chops to finish cooking through.
+Cook for another 2-3 minutes on the stove top, allowing cheese to melt and pork chops to finish cooking through to 145 degrees Fahrenheit in the center.

 - I highly recommend using a meat thermometer to check the temperature of your pork chops as they cook.
 This guarantees a perfectly cooked meat - every time.